JoinColony/coding-challenge-events-list/README.md

 #### Handling Avatars

-Avatars should be generated from the user's address using the [`ethereum-blockies`](https://github.com/ethereum/blockies) library.
+Avatars should be generated from the user's address using the [`ethereum-blockies`](https://github.com/ethereum/blockies) library. _(You can also use [`react-blockies`](https://www.npmjs.com/package/react-blockies) since that is just a React wrapper over `ethereum-blockies` anyway)_

-In case there's no user address in the event payload values, try using something else for entropy _(Eg: a colony's address, a transaction's hash, etc)_.
+Note that depending on the event type, the user's address might not be available directly and you'll have to do more data fetching to get it _(Eg: `PayoutClaimed`)_

+In cases where you don't find a user address at all, fall back to the colony's address.

 #### Exploring a transaction